ifilonenko/cs4300sp2016-kipz/README.md

 $ git remote add origin URL_TO_GITHUB_REPO
 $ git push origin master
 ```
-← you can find this URL on you github page of the new repository
+You can find this URL_TO_GITHUB_REPO on the github page of your new repository.
 - Now, everything is on your own.
 You can modify the code and push them to your own remote repository.

 	- Pull the code